kairosity/mp3-snapathon/testing.md

     <img src="/static/images/testing/email-regex-register.png" width="500">
 </div>

-5. If a file is uploaded and its extension is not one of: ['.jpg', '.png', '.gif', '.svg', '.jpeg'] then the POST should be cancelled and an error message displayed to the user. -- FAIL (currently not working properly)
+5. If a file is uploaded and its extension is not one of: ['.jpg', '.png', '.gif', '.svg', '.jpeg', '.heic'] then the POST should be cancelled and an error message displayed to the user. -- PASS

-6. If a file is uploaded and it is above the maximum size of 750 X 750 bytes (562KB) the POST should fail and an error page displayed to the user explaining why. -- FAIL (currently not working properly)
+6. If a file is uploaded and it is above the maximum size of 750 X 750 bytes (562KB) the POST should fail and an error page displayed to the user explaining why. -- PASS

 7. Password must be set. -- PASS